joshmessi10/ActiveBreakApp/README.md

 - SQLite3 database with bcrypt password hashing (10 salt rounds)
 - Admin dashboard for user management
 - Session-based authentication with route protection
+- The authentication system includes a persistent session layer and an AuthGuard that validates every IPC request based on user role and active session.
+All privileged routes (stats, events, settings, rewards, breaks) are protected, and the renderer has no direct database access other than through the sanitized API exposed in preload.js.

 ### 🎥 **Real-Time Posture Detection**